GSA/FM-VITAP-OSS-MIGRATED/README.md

+THIS REPOSITORY HAS BEEN MIGRATED TO FCS AND IS NOW LOCATED HERE: https://github.helix.gsa.gov/GSA-ICTA/FM-VITAP-OSS/

 # VITAP
 The Visual Invoice Tracking and Payment (VITAP) application is a front end accounts payable matching system that provides a variety of functionality for GSA Federal Acquisition Service and Public Building Service business lines.
 VITAP provides data for three of GSA OCFO Web applications: Web Vendors, Invoice Search, and PO Search.
 It also provides interfaces for the UPPS to flow into Pegasys.